pfren1998/SELINA/README.md

 ## Installation

-- SELINA is supported for macOS, Linux and Windows and has been tested on linux system with the following dependency packages:
+- SELINA is available for macOS, Linux and Windows and has been tested on linux system with the following dependency packages:
   - python=3.9.7
   - datatable=0.11.1
   - pytorch=1.10.0